richy330/Documentation/_sources/Workbench_AnatomyOfWorkingExample.md

     this.mlt.mltutorError = mltutor_error;
 end
 ```
 Be aware that calling a script like in the code above will introduce every variable from the called script to your current workspace.
-You can see that after calling "pi_approx_rand", we have access to the variable "ps", which is an array defined by the students matlab-script.
-This variable was not available before calling "pi_approx_rand".
+You can see that after calling `pi_approx_rand`, we have access to the variable `ps`, which is an array defined by the students matlab-script.
+This variable was not available before calling `pi_approx_rand`.
 This is another construct that should only be used within try-catch-blocks, since the absence of such variables will cause an error, that should be catched under all circumstances to prevent the Example from crashing.
 Even if you do not need to access any variables from the students matlab-script, you should include a call to the script within the try-catch block.

 Due to the connection of the workspaces when calling a script, it is also possible to provide variables to the students script before calling it.
 This is demonstrated in the following code: